 The asset categories referred to in this template are the ones defined in Annex IV — Assets Categories of this Regulation and references to CIC codes refer to Annex VI — CIC table of this Regulation.

 Each repo and securities lending contract shall be reported in as many rows as needed to provide the information requested.
-If for one item one option fits one part of the instrument being reported and a different option fits the other part then the contract needs to be unbundled unless is stated otherwise in the instructions.
+If for one item one option fits one part of the instrument being reported and a different option fits the other part, then the contract needs to be unbundled unless is stated otherwise in the instructions.

 The template is applicable for method 1 (Accounting consolidation–based method), method 2 (Deduction and aggregation method) and a combination of methods 1 and 2.